-The transit depths for TOI-836 b and TOI-836 c are 580 ppm and 1140 ppm respectively, making them challenging for photometric follow-up efforts.
-The CHEOPS mission is able to reach a precision of 15 ppm per 6 h for a star with V = 9 mag (Benz et al. 2021), and CHEOPS is therefore in a unique position to confirm and characterise shallow transit discoveries from TESS, as has been shown in recent publications (Bonfanti et al. 2021; Delrez et al. 2021; Leleu et al. 2021).
+The transit depths for TOI-836 b and TOI-836 c are 580 ppm and 1140 ppm, respectively, making them challenging for photometric follow-up efforts.
+The CHEOPS mission is able to reach a precision of 15 ppm per 6 h for a star with V=9 mag (Benz et al. 2021), and CHEOPS is therefore in a unique position to confirm and characterize shallow transit discoveries from TESS, as has been shown in recent publications (Bonfanti et al. 2021; Delrez et al. 2021; Leleu et al. 2021).

-In order to better determine the planet radii and orbital ephemerides, and check for any TTVs, we observed TOI-836 with CHEOPS spacecraft between 2020 May 25 and 2021 May 4, as a part of the Guaranteed Time Observing programme, yielding a total of 57.81 h on target.
+In order to better determine the planet radii and orbital ephemerides, and check for any TTVs, we observed TOI-836 with CHEOPS spacecraft between 2020 May 25 and 2021 May 4, as a part of the Guaranteed Time Observing program, yielding a total of 57.81 h on target.
 Five observations of TOI-836 were taken by the CHEOPS satellite, resulting in the recovery of four transits of TOI-836 c, and one transit of TOI-836 b.
 For all visits, we use an exposure time of 60 s.
 See details set out in Table 2.

 The CHEOPS spacecraft is in a low-Earth orbit and thus parts of the observations are unobtainable because the telescope passes through the South Atlantic Anomaly (SAA), and as the amount of stray-light entering the telescope becomes higher than the accepted threshold, our observations are interrupted by Earth occultations.
-These effects that occur on orbital timescales (~98.77 min) result in onboard rejections of images and manifest in a decrease in observational efficiency, corresponding to 72%, 55%, 56%, 54%, & 96% per visit, as can be seen in Figure 4.
+These effects that occur on orbital time-scales (~98.77 min) result in onboard rejections of images and manifest in a decrease in